dargyle/legislator-arithmetic/draft/new_draft.md

 - wnom and bayes: dropout regularization
 - wnom and bayes: save and load models
 - wnom and bayes: orthogonality regularization
+- wnom and bayes: initialization with multiple time periods

 Paper outline: